 - Confirm that the front office has a working copy of the key to your condominium (for maintenance and emergency use) and that a copy of your lease or settlement statement is on file (required by the Bylaws).

 - Get your access card.
 This picture ID provides access to the maintenance yard, pools, and fitness center.
-There is a charge of $15 and is payable by check or money order.
+There is a charge of $15 payable by check or money order.
+Application for card.

 - Register your pets.
 If you have more than one, the second one must be approved by the Board of Directors.

 - Register your bicycles if you plan to store them in the laundry/storage rooms.
 They must be secured to an available bike rack.

 - Read a recent issue of the condominium newsletter, the Parkfairfax Forum, an excellent resource for both new and established residents.

 Parkfairfax is divided into units and Common Elements.
 All areas outside the individual units are Common Elements.
 These include the land, building structures and the utility infrastructure.
 Some elements are designated as Limited Common Elements for the exclusive use of individual unit owners.
 These include patios (the area extending 20 feet to the rear of ground floor units), attics and assigned storage spaces.
 Common Element areas are maintained by the Association and Limited Common Elements are generally maintained by the resident.

 Parkfairfax is governed by Administrative and Policy Resolutions.
 A complete listing of all resolutions can be found in the association office or on our web site at Governing Documents.

 Parking There are no reserved parking places in Parkfairfax; parking is available on all public streets.

 Lyons Lane, Holmes Lane, Coryell Lane, and Fitzgerald Lane are Parkfairfax property and considered Common Elements, as are the small off-street parking cul-de-sacs on main streets.
 You may park in any space available but there is a limit of one car or truck per unit on Common Elements.